pfpfinder/pfpfinder/README.md

 ## Find Your Perfect Match

 PFPFinder makes it easy to personalize your Discord presence.
-Explore our vast collection of profile pictures and banners, use our handy tools, and connect with a community of PFP enthusiasts.
+Explore our vast collection of [Discord PFPs](https://pfpfinder.com/) & profile pictures and banners, use our handy tools, and connect with a community of PFP enthusiasts.

 ## Top Categories